 Frequently Asked Questions

-Spring shipping begins at the end of February for certain plants and for the warmest climates.
+Spring shipping for 2023 will start March 6 for certain plants and for the warmest climates.
 Shipping to your zip code takes place after the last estimated frost date, unless you specify a particular ship date at checkout.
 Find your last estimated frost date by entering your zipcode here: Frostdate

 The plant size depends on the type of plant, growth characteristics, time of year, and batch cycle.

 - Most plants are shipped in 3.5 inch pots (shrubs and trees in various tree-pot sizes).
 The product page for each plant will specify the pot size if different from 3.5".

 - Most plants are at least 3 inches tall before shipment (or 3 inch spread depending on growth habit)

 - Please contact us if you need to know the plant size we are selling of an individual variety at any given time

 - Our plants are shipped in their growing containers (not bareroot)